 The site's groundwater monitoring network consists of 10 wells.
-Nine of the wells are on DOE property; monitoring well 29A is outside the northeast corner of the site.
-The wellhead protectors observed during the 2020 annual inspection were undamaged and locked (PL-7).
+Nine of the wells are on DOE property; monitoring well 29A is outside the northeast property boundary of the site.
+The wellhead protectors observed during the 2021 inspection were undamaged and locked (PL-9).
 No maintenance needs were identified.